LCPQ/gdr_nbody_2021/content/_index.md

 # NEWS

 * **Nov 2021:** Sadly, due to COVID restrictions, we have reached our limit in terms of participants (70).
 A waiting list has been created.
+We are currently looking for solutions in order to accommodate more participants.
 * **Sep 2021:** Registration is now open!
 The deadline for submission is December, 1st 2021.
 * **Aug 2021:** The GDR NBODY GENERAL MEETING 2022 website is up and running!